 Brazil produces more coffee than any other country on Earth.
 This list includes some traditional and popular, best coffee brands that either sell their coffee in Brazil, the United States, or both.
 Most of these best Brazilian coffee brands are consumed regularly in Brazil, and the others are more expensive coffees for coffee lovers to try.

-Five Best Brazilian Coffee Brands for you to try:
+Five Best Brands & Beans for you to try:

 #1.
 Café Pilão

-A very flavorful Brazilian coffee brand, Café Pilão is a nutty, smooth-tasting and traditional Brazilian coffee.
+A very flavorful top brand, Café Pilão is a nutty, smooth-tasting and traditional option.
 Pilão coffee dates as far back as 1753, with the beans being harvested from the most fertile coffee planting regions in Brazil.

-It is marketed as “forte”, the Brazilian word for ‘strong’, so if you are new to Brazilian coffee, one of the tamer coffees on the list could perhaps be a starting point.
+It is marketed as “forte”, the Brazilian word for ‘strong’, so if you are new to this coffee, one of the tamer coffees on the list could perhaps be a starting point.

-Furthermore, it is the closest to an “authentic” tasting coffee that Brazilians would consume at home, so if you’re looking to try something that represents true Brazilian coffee, then this is it.
+Furthermore, it is the closest to an “authentic” tasting coffee that Brazilians would consume at home.

 Café Pilão is arguably the most well-known coffee brand in Brazil, and the company has also had widespread success throughout the rest of the world since the 1970s.